-- Innovation Camps: a one- or two-day interactive event where students work in teams mentored by professional volunteers to come up with solutions to a challenge related to raw materials set by EIT RawMaterials, partner companies and the JA local organisation.
+- Innovation Camps: a one- or two-day interactive event where students worked in teams mentored by professional volunteers to come up with solutions to a challenge related to raw materials set by EIT RawMaterials, partner companies and the JA local organisation.

 - The JA Company Programme: a 1-year entrepreneurship education programme.

-Between February – May 2018, EIT RawMaterials and Junior Achievement Europe organised four Innovation Camps across Bulgaria and Romania with the support of EIT RawMaterials’ partners BASF Romania, Arcelor Mittal Iasi and Veolia.The initiative has so far impacted 228 students from 41 schools involving 22 professional volunteers.
+Between February – May 2018, EIT RawMaterials and Junior Achievement Europe organised four Innovation Camps across Bulgaria and Romania with the support of EIT RawMaterials’ partners BASF Romania, Arcelor Mittal Iasi and Veolia.The initiative impacted 228 students from 41 schools involving 22 professional volunteers.
 The challenge questions addressed issues related to raw materials, recycling of natural resources and the circular economy.
 Students had the opportunity to improve their creativity, entrepreneurial spirit and ability to work in a team, and to generate and present ideas.
 They also gained a better understanding of how technology, the innovative use of raw materials and responsible behaviour towards the environment can help solve real-world problems and contribute to the success of a business.

 · January 2018: Launch of the partnership